doda2025-team22/operation/ACTIVITY.md

 ### Week 3

 - Gonenc:
   Worked on all steps of 1.1, which the entire team did as well.
-The final PR can can be found as https://github.com/doda2025-team22/operation/pull/26 and my individual branch can be found as https://github.com/doda2025-team22/operation/tree/gt/1.1.
+The final PR can can be found as https://github.com/doda2025-team22/operation/pull/26 and my individual branch can be found as https://github.com/doda2025-team22/operation/tree/gt/1.1; also worked on step 20: https://github.com/doda2025-team22/operation/pull/33

 - Ada:
   Also worked on all steps of 1.1, along with the entire team.
 The branch with my individual process can eb found in: https://github.com/doda2025-team22/lib-version/tree/at/provisioning, the changes were moved to operation later.
 The final PR can be found in: https://github.com/doda2025-team22/operation/pull/26.
 Additionally, I made some alterations to the base playbooks which can be found in: https://github.com/doda2025-team22/operation/pull/28 , https://github.com/doda2025-team22/operation/pull/30 ,  and https://github.com/doda2025-team22/operation/pull/29.
 I additionally worked on step 22 on A2, which can be found in: https://github.com/doda2025-team22/operation/pull/32